 Males typically select a few possible nest ledges at the beginning of each season and the female chooses from these.
 The birds do no nest building beyond a ritualized scraping of the nest ledge to create a depression in the sand, gravel or other substrate of the nest site.
 Scrapes are about 9 inches in diameter and 2 inches deep.

 Peregrine Falcons are very strong fliers and often reported to be the fastest bird in the world.
 Their average cruising flight speed is 24 to 33 mph, increasing to 67 mph when in pursuit of prey.
 When stooping, or dropping on prey with their wings closed, it's been calculated that Peregrine Falcons can achieve speeds of 238 mph.
-On researcher studied trained Peregrine Falcons while skydiving and described their body position while diving at 150 mph and 200 mph.
+One researcher studied trained Peregrine Falcons while skydiving and described their body position while diving at 150 mph and 200 mph.
 When hunting, Peregrines start by watching from a high perch or by flapping slowly or soaring at great height.
 Stoops begin 300–3,000 feet above their prey and end either by grabbing the prey or by striking it with the feet hard enough to stun or kill it.
 They then catch the bird and bite through the neck to kill it.
 Peregrine Falcons do have other hunting methods, including level pursuit, picking birds out of large flocks, and occasionally even hunting on the ground.
 Though the Peregrine Falcon is an elite predator, it does have its own predators, including Gyrfalcons, eagles, Great Horned owls, and other Peregrines.Back to top

-- White, C. M., N. J. Clum, T. J. Cade, and W. G. Hunt.
-2002.
-Peregrine Falcon (Falco peregrinus).
-In The Birds of North America No. 660 (A. Poole and F. Gill, eds.).
-The Birds of North America Online, Ithaca, New York.
+White, Clayton M., Nancy J. Clum, Tom J. Cade and W. Grainger Hunt.
+(2002).
+Peregrine Falcon (Falco peregrinus), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.